The Perfect Shower Routine for Glowing Skin

 Step two: Set the right temperature for your shower

-Although it often feels amazing to shower in hot water, it’s actually not great for your skin.
+Although it often feels amazing to shower in hot water, a hot shower is actually not great for your skin.
 Dermatologists have said that this strips natural oils from all skin types and can lead to breakouts or dry skin.
 For that reason, I personally shower in lukewarm water or warm water if it’s chilly.
 It may sound unpleasant, but I also end my showers with a few seconds of cold water.
 There are myriad science-backed benefits of doing this, like improving circulation, reducing stress, and promoting healthy skin by closing off pores.
-Plus, if I do this in the morning, it helps wake me up.
+Plus, if I do this in the morning before stepping out of the shower, it helps wake me up.

 Step three: Remove dead skin with a dry brush